xforcered/RemoteMonologue/README.md

 # RemoteMonologue

 RemoteMonologue is a Windows credential harvesting attack that enables remote user compromise by leveraging the Interactive User RunAs key and coercing NTLM authentications via DCOM.
-This technique allows red teamers to extract credentials without moving laterally or interacting with LSASS, making it a stealthier alternative to traditional credential dumping methods.
+Read [RemoteMonologue: Weaponizing DCOM for NTLM  Authentication Coercions] for detailed information.

 ## **Features**